 The bermuda grass has short green color blades with long rough edges.
-The roots dig deeper in the soil and resistant to drought and high foot traffic for lawn care.
+The roots dig deeper in the soil and are resistant to drought and high foot traffic for lawn care.

 You may have to water your grass more often than usual to keep the Bermuda grass growing strong.
 It doesn’t grow well in the shade and prefers full sunlight.